|IT Based Tactics||✓|

-Lafayette Parish is located an hour west of Baton Rouge, Louisiana.
-It has a population of roughly 240,000, and its government seat is the city of Lafayette.
-Prostitution activity have been well-documented in the cities and surrounding areas of the parish.
+Lafayette Parish is a county in Louisiana located an hour west of Baton Rouge, LA.
+It has a population of roughly 260,000, and its government seat is the city of Lafayette.
+Prostitution and related activity have been well-documented in the cities and surrounding areas of the parish.
 This activity and the problems and ancillary crimes it generates results in complaints to law enforcement agencies from residents and businesses.
 Among the more serious crimes associated with the local commercial sex market is sex trafficking.
-For example, in February, 2019 the Lafayette Parish Sheriff’s Office arrested seven women and two men in connection to prostitution and human trafficking.
-The arrests resulted from a 17-month investigation involving parlors and residences in Lafayette city and parish, which began in response to complaints from residents and business owners.
+For example, in February, 2019 the Lafayette Parish Sheriff’s Office arrested seven women and two men in connection to prostitution and sex trafficking.
+The arrests resulted from a 17-month investigation involving massage parlors and residences in the City of Lafayette and the Lafayette Parish, which began in response to complaints from residents and business owners.
 Deputies served warrants at five massage parlors and three residences in a coordinated sting throughout the parish.
-Detectives seized approximately $50,000 in U.S. currency, believed to be proceeds of the illegal activity, and seized five vehicles and a substantial amount of jewelry and business goods.
+Detectives seized approximately $50,000 in U.S. currency, believed to be proceeds of the illegal activity, in addition to seizing five vehicles and a substantial amount of jewelry and business goods.

 Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
-To combat the demand for commercial sex, the Lafayette Parish Sheriff’s Office and the Lafayette Police Department has conducted several street-level reverse stings beginning in 1989, and more recently, web-based operations.
+To combat the demand for commercial sex, the Lafayette Parish Sheriff’s Office and the Lafayette Police Department have been conducting street-level reverse stings since 1989, some operations resulting in over a dozen arrests.
 Operations typically employ the use of an undercover female officer as a decoy.
-Johns are then apprehended when they attempt to solicit sex.
+Male sex buyers are then apprehended when they attempt to solicit sex.
+For example, in October of 1991, police conducted a street-level reverse sting in an area of the city known for significant prostitution activity that resulted in the arrest of 17 male sex buyers.
+During the investigation officials used audio/visual surveillance to record the arrests.
+Videos were used to identify male sex buyers and send “Dear John” letters to their residences, warning them of the legal and health risks associated with commercial sex.
 Once arrested, the men may be subject to SOAP orders (barring them from entering areas of the city known for prostitution) and/or community service.
-To discourage johns from reoffending, police may also release arrestees’ names and identifying information to the media.
+For example, in October, 1991, a second street-level reverse sting was conducted in which arrested sex buyers were barred from returning the area in which they were arrested.
+In addition, since 1989, police have been known to release the names and identifying information of arrested sex buyers to the media.

 - “Seventeen Nabbed in Prostitution Sting”, Baton Rouge Advocate, October 1 1991.